 SUPPLY AND DEMAND (IN THAT ORDER)

-The Supply and Demand (in that order) is an economics blog which examines various economic issues like fiscal policy, labor economics, and industrial organization using basic economic tools.
+Supply and Demand (in that order) is an economics blog which examines various economic issues including fiscal policy, labor economics, and industrial organization through the use of basic economic tools.
 Because of this, it is highly recommended for beginners and experts alike.
 In addition, this blog also covers issues related to health economics.
 Its author is Professor Casey Mulligan of the University of Chicago.

 SUB-FIELD ECONOMIC BLOGS